Iritis

 What is iritis?

-Iritis is the inflammation of the colored part of your eye (iris).
+Iritis is an inflammation of the colored part of your eye (iris).
 It also affects the front part of the eye between the cornea and the iris (anterior chamber).
 Iritis can lead to serious problems.
 It can cause severe vision loss and even blindness.

 The iris goes around the black part of your eye (pupil).
 It controls the size of your pupil.
 By doing this, it controls how much light enters your eye.
 The anterior chamber is in front of your iris.
-It is a fluid-filled space at the front of your eye.
+It is a fluid-filled space in the front of your eye.
 With iritis, this whole area may be inflamed.

 Iritis is a type of uveitis.
 This is inflammation of the uvea.
 The uvea includes the iris, the ciliary body, and the choroid.